Early Life and Education

-James G. Coulter was born on December 1, 1959, in Medford, New Jersey.
-He was raised in a Methodist family.
-He graduated summa cum laude from Dartmouth College and received his MBA from Stanford Graduate School of Business in 1986, where he was named an Arjay Miller Scholar.
+James G. Coulter, known as Jim Coulter, was born on December 1, 1959, in Buffalo, New York.
+Raised in Medford, New Jersey, he came from a Methodist family and displayed academic excellence from an early age.
+Coulter attended Shawnee High School and later graduated summa cum laude from Dartmouth College with a Bachelor of Arts degree.
+He furthered his education by earning an MBA from the Stanford Graduate School of Business in 1986, where he was named an Arjay Miller Scholar.

 Rise to Success